Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Bond analysis of ICOHP

-Here we induced the reduced density matrix (RDM) operator $\widehat{D}$:
+Here we introduce the reduced density matrix (RDM) operator $\widehat{D}$:

-whose offset terms also own a meaning of bond order. $f_{n \boldsymbol{k}}$ is Fermi distribution with a finite temperature broaden of 0.2 eV.
-The total ICOHP between the $\boldsymbol{R} A$ and $\boldsymbol{R}^{\prime} B$ atomic pair need an additional summation of their hybrid orbitals:
+whose off-diagonal terms also carry information about bond order. $f_{n \boldsymbol{k}}$ is the Fermi–Dirac occupation with a finite-temperature broadening of 0.2 eV.
+The total ICOHP for the atomic pair $(\boldsymbol{R} A,\boldsymbol{R}^{\prime} B)$ requires an additional summation of their hybrid orbitals: